compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 > with it.
 Then I said, “I'm gonna write my own B-tree
 > layer

-Deassembling and re-building is really in his DNA.
+Disassembling and re-building is really in his DNA.
 He had failed episodes of course, but it demonstrates an incredible spirit.

 > Printing was not an option.
 I looked at ways of making my own printer. ... , there was not much electrical interface to it.
 So that didn’t work out well.
 [10]